SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-10-math-matters-essential-math-for-aspiring-ai-experts/index.md

 ## What is a vector?

-A vector is a mathematical object that has both *magnitude* (length) and *direction*, often used to represent quantities<a href="#ref-4"><sup id="back-to-4">4</sup></a> with both size and orientation<a href="#ref-5"><sup id="back-to-5">5</sup></a>, such as displacement<a href="#ref-6"><sup id="back-to-6">6</sup></a>, velocity, or force.
+A vector is a mathematical object that has both *magnitude* (length) and *direction*, often used to represent quantities<a href="#ref-5"><sup id="back-to-5">5</sup></a> with both size and orientation<a href="#ref-6"><sup id="back-to-6">6</sup></a>, such as displacement<a href="#ref-7"><sup id="back-to-7">7</sup></a>, velocity, or force.
 In linear algebra, vectors are often represented as *arrows* in a coordinate system, with the length of the arrow representing the magnitude of the vector and the direction of the arrow representing the direction of the vector.
 Think of them as super-powered lists of numbers that can be added, subtracted, multiplied, and combined in countless ways.
 With vectors, we can represent everything from data points to directions, velocities, and even complex systems.
 Vectors are a fundamental concept in linear algebra and are used in many areas of mathematics and science.
+The purpose of the vector is to visually represent a piece of data.

 Linear algebra deals with the study of *linear equations*, *vector spaces*, *linear transformations*, and *matrices*.
 Linear algebra is hugely fundamental to many applied areas of math, statistics, operations research, data science, and machine learning.
 When we work with data in any of these areas, we are using linear algebra and perhaps we may not even know it.